 Brett picks up the snake, skilfully heaves it over his shoulder, wraps it around his neck and feels its stomachs.

-‘Well Arthur certainly seems to have eaten recently,’ says Brett.
+‘Well, Arthur certainly seems to have eaten recently,’ Brett says.
 ‘How big was Roger?’

 ‘Well.
-Standard cat size,’ says Zack, holding his hands out in from of him to approximate Roger’s dimensions.
+Standard cat size,’ Zack says, holding his hands out in front of him to approximate Roger’s dimensions.
 ‘He is a mackerel tabby.’

-‘I can’t say for definite what the snake has eaten, I would say that if Roger doesn’t appear within a day or so, then he is not going to.
+‘I can’t say for definite what the snake has eaten.
+I would say that if Roger doesn’t appear within a day or so, he is not going to.
 Had you had him long?’

 Zack finds it disconcerting that Brett is already talking about Roger in the past tense.

-‘The thing is that Roger is, or was, not my cat,’ says Zack.
+‘The thing is that Roger is, or was, not my cat,’ Zack says.
 ‘I am, was, looking after him for a neighbour.’

 ‘I don’t know.
 Mrs Donnelly was very fond of Roger.
 I suppose I will have to try to get a replacement.
 I’ll have to look on the internet or something.’

-It is lucky that Mrs D has a framed photo of Roger on the mantelpiece.
-From this, he is able to flesh out his shaky recollection of what the cat looked like.
+Luckily Mrs D has a framed photo of Roger on the mantelpiece.
+From this, Zack can flesh out his shaky recollection of what the cat looked like.
 It is at times like this he wishes he had taken more notice of Mr Bacon, his art teacher at St Mawgans.
 Mr Bacon had said, ‘don’t rely on what you think you should see, take a mental photograph of it.’
 He had left at sixteen.
 Art was not one of his five GCSEs.

-With some further research, Zack discovers that mackerel tabbies often have an M shape on their forehead just as Roger has and also the same pink nose with peppered black dots.
+With some further research, he discovers that mackerel tabbies often have an M shape on their forehead just as Roger has and also the same pink nose with peppered black dots.
 This he feels will help with his search for a replacement.
-Just in case Roger shows up, Zack takes a day off work the next day, but there is no sign of him.
-Meanwhile, he gets busy on Safari.
+Just in case Roger shows up, Zack takes a day off work, but there is no sign of him.
+Meanwhile, he gets on the case.
 He finds from the internet and the local paper that kittens are plentiful.
 They come in all shapes and sizes, breeds and markings.
-Even within a radius of a few miles, there are a half a dozen litters of mackerel tabbies available, from which it would be quite likely he would be able to find one to match Roger’s markings.
-But Mrs D is only away for the week and this does not give the kitten much chance to grow into a Roger lookalike.
-When it comes to fully grown mackerel tabby cats, there are none whatsoever available.
+Even within a radius of a few miles, there are half a dozen litters of mackerel tabby kittens available, from which it would be likely he would be able to find one to match Roger’s markings.
+But Mrs D is only away for a week and this does not give the kitten much chance to grow into a Roger lookalike.
+There are no fully grown tabby cats available.

 On Thursday, in a desperate attempt to get a result, he amends the Gumtree ad.
 He adds Un-neutered Cat Also Considered and ups the distance he will travel to pick up the cat to 200 miles.
-And it brings results.
-A Delma Mundy from Northallerton has an un-neutered mackerel tabby called Barry.
+It brings results.
+A Vera Mundy from Northallerton has an un-neutered mackerel tabby called Barry.

 ‘Now that I am in a wheelchair, I’m finding it a struggle to look after Barry,’ she says.

-‘Can you send me a photo?’ says Zack.
+‘Can you send me a photo?’
+Zack says.

-‘I think I would prefer a photo, if you could, please,’ says Zack.
+‘I would prefer a photo, if you could please.’

-‘But I’m talking to you on my phone,’ she says.
+‘But I’m talking to you on my phone.’

 ‘Oh, I don’t think I’ve got email, whatever it is when it’s at home.’

-Zack manages to talk Delma Mundy through how to take a photo on her phone and send it.
-A few minutes later a picture of Barry arrives on his phone.
-It is not a perfect angle to distinguish Barry’s key features and it is difficult to judge the cat’s size, but Barry does seem to be an approximate match to Roger.
-Zack calls her back, takes down the address and tells her that he will be up to collect Barry shortly after lunch.
+Zack manages to talk Vera through how to take a photo on her phone and send it.
+Moments later, a picture of Barry arrives on his phone.
+It is not a perfect angle to distinguish Barry’s key features, and it is difficult to judge the cat’s size, but Barry seems to be an approximate match to Roger.
+Zack calls her back, takes down the address and tells her he will be up to collect Barry shortly after lunch.

-There are a number of local vets on yell.com and before setting off, Zack is able to book Barry in for his vasectomy for the following afternoon.
+There are several local vets on yell.com.
+Before setting off, Zack books Barry in for a vasectomy for the following afternoon.

-Delma Mundy is a bit tearful about saying goodbye to Barry.
+Vera Mundy is tearful about saying goodbye to Barry.

-‘Don’t you worry,’ says Zack.
+‘Don’t you worry,’ Zack says.
 ‘I will take good care of Barry.’

 While Zack does not know what experience Barry has had of vets in North Yorkshire, he is certain that it is not a positive one.
 No sooner has Dr Mabombo recovered from the first assault, than he has his cheek gouged by a second attack.
 In desperation, he calls for Zack, who comes to his assistance.
 Between them, they manage to hold the feral animal down long enough for Dr Mabombo to get the needle in.

-While he is in the waiting room Zack catches up with his missed calls from the previous day.
-There are eleven in all, seven from the fast food outlet, the last of which was probably to let him know when he could pick up his p45, and four from Mrs Donnelly.
+While he is in the waiting, Zack catches up with his missed calls from the previous day.
+There are eleven, seven from the fast-food outlet, the last of which was probably to let him know when he could pick up his p45, and four from Mrs Donnelly.
 He cannot face speaking to Mrs D just yet so he sends her a text saying sorry he missed the calls, but that Roger is well and everything at home is fine.

-‘The good news is that Barry felt no pain,’ says Dr Mabombo.
+‘The good news is that Barry felt no pain,’ Dr Mabombo says.
 ‘The bad news is that you have had a wasted journey.
 Your cat had already been snipped.
 I suppose that I should have checked before putting him under.
-But he was kicking off a bit. …… Don’t worry, though, I won’t really charge you for the operation.
+But he was kicking off a bit. …… Don’t worry, though, I won’t charge you for the operation.’

-‘I see,’ says Zack.
+‘I see,’ Zack says.
 ‘I suppose that I should have checked too.’

 ‘Don’t you remember getting him neutered then?’

 ‘I’ve only just got him.
-Until yesterday he was someone else’s cat,’ says Zack.
-He tries to remember what Delma Mundy had said in their first telephone conversation.
+Until yesterday he was someone else’s cat,’ Zack says.
+He tries to remember what Vera Mundy had said in their first telephone conversation.
 He was sure that she had said he was a tom, but there again she may not have.
 He might have got it wrong.
-His stress levels were up at the time.
+His stress levels were high at the time.

 ‘Anyway.
-I’ve given him another sedative so that you can get him home,’ says Dr Mabombo.
+I’ve given him another sedative so that you can get him home,’ Dr Mabombo says.
 ‘But he will be right as rain tomorrow.’

-When he gets the cat back to the Mrs Donnelly’s, Zack puts heavy duty gaffer tape over the cat-flap.
+When Zack gets the cat back to Mrs Donnelly’s, he puts heavy duty gaffer tape over the cat-flap.
 He wants the cat to stay indoors overnight.
 He carefully examines the sedated cat, comparing its markings to the photo on the mantelpiece.
 He satisfies himself that there is a reasonable likeness.
 He leaves a large bowl of dried food and a saucer of milk and takes the cat box back to his dad’s shed.

 After a sleepless night, he arrives in the morning to feed Barry-Roger, ha, ha, Badger for short.
 There is hardly a whimper.
 The animal is still groggy, a complete contrast to the feral pre-op beast of yesterday.
 Whatever sedative Dr Mabombo used must have been powerful.
 The dried food and the milk that he left last night have not been touched and the animal isn’t interested in the fresh bowl of venison Gourmet he puts out for it.
 He comforts himself that Mrs Donnelly won’t be back until three o’clock.
 This gives him plenty of time to perk the animal up.